By Digital Wellness Lab Ergonomics Team | How We Test

 Tempur-Pedic adapts its legendary mattress material for the home office with the TEMPUR-Seat Cushion.
 We expected high performance and the results matched the pedigree.
 The proprietary TEMPUR material responds precisely to your exact weight and body heat, molding to your specific anatomy better than standard polyurethane foams.
 It features a dark navy, allergen-resistant cover that easily zips off for washing.
 At 16 by 16 inches and two inches thick, it offers a uniform, flat surface rather than aggressive ergonomic contouring.
 This makes it highly versatile for various chair shapes, including dining chairs doubling as temporary desk seating.

-Because it uses high-density TEMPUR foam, it requires a breaking-in period of about a week before it reaches optimal compliance.
-It also retains body heat faster than gel or polymer alternatives, which might bother warm sleepers.
+Because it uses exceptionally high-density TEMPUR foam, it requires a breaking-in period of about a week before it reaches optimal compliance.
+After a month of daily use, the foam adapted perfectly to our testers’ seating habits.
+It also retains body heat faster than gel or polymer alternatives, which might bother warm sleepers or those in hot climates.
 The premium construction justifies the higher price tag, offering unparalleled, dense support that simply will not bottom out, even during intense eight-hour workdays.

 5. Everlasting Comfort Office Chair Seat Cushion